Consensys/0x-v3-mythx-report/README.md

 ### Findings Overview

+With MythX Pro, each smart contract is compiled individually and checked for a range of security issues using static and dynamic analysis.
 The following table lists the bug classes that were tested for.
 A checkmark in the "pass" column indicates that no issues were detected in the category.
 An "X" indicates that one or more issues in the category were found.
 The "status" column documents the current status of the category:

 - "T.b.d.": Review and fixing / acceptance of the issue(s) is still pending.
 - "Accepted": It has been determined that the security risk (if any) is acceptable.